-For the election of directors, you may either vote "For" the three nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
+For the election of directors, you may either vote "For" the two nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
 For Proposals 2 and 3, you may vote "For" or "Against" or you may abstain from voting for the proposal.
-For Proposal 4, you may vote "1 years," or "3 years," or you may abstain from voting on the proposal.
 The procedures for voting are as follows: